-If you lose your textbook scholarship you are absolutely still welcome in the Honors program.
-While loss of the textbook scholarship is regrettable, students who lose the scholarship are still considered members of the Honors Program and may still graduate with Honors, provided they meet all requirements.
+If you lose an Honors scholarship you are absolutely still welcome in the Honors Program.
+While loss of your Honors Scholarship is regrettable, students who lose the scholarship are still considered members of the Honors Program and may still graduate with Honors, provided they meet all requirements.
 We encourage you to work to return to good standing within the program.

-Unfortunately, once the textbook scholarship is lost, it cannot be reinstated.
+Unfortunately, once an Honors Scholarship is lost, it cannot be reinstated.

-I received notice that I will lose my textbook scholarship, but I believe this is an error; what should I do?
+I received notice that I will lose my Honors scholarship, but I believe this is an error; what should I do?

 What happens if I fail to meet the minimum number of Honors hours or my GPA drops below 3.5 in a given year?

 You will lose your status as being in good standing with the Honors Program, and may lose your Honors scholarship, if you are receiving one.
-However, so long as you complete 24 Honors hours with a grade of B or better and have an overall 3.5 cumulative GPA by the time you graduate, you may still graduate from the Honors Program.
+However, so long as you complete the required number of Honors hours with a grade of B minus or better and have an overall 3.5 cumulative GPA by the time you graduate, you may still graduate from the Honors Program.

-Please remember that the textbook scholarships requires a CUMULATIVE GPA of 3.5.
+Please remember that all Honors scholarships require a CUMULATIVE GPA of 3.5.
 If your semester GPA is below 3.5, but your cumulative GPA is 3.5 or above, your scholarship will not be impacted.

 What is the relationship between my major advisor and Honors advising?

 Honors Advising is a complement to your major advising.
 You should plan to meet with your major advisor each semester.
 However, please be aware that your major advisor may not be fully aware of all Honors requirements, and it is your responsibility to ensure you are fulfilling all Honors requirements on time.
 The Honors Program faculty are available throughout the year to help students plan for meeting Honors requirements and for integrating important co-curricular experiences like research and education abroad into a 4-year plan.

 What do I do if I wish to leave the Honors Program?

 You will need to complete a brief exit survey.
-Contact the Honors Program office in 118 Neihardt or email@example.com
+Contact the Honors Program office in 213 Knoll Residential Center or email@example.com

 for the survey.